-> The Instructional Technology Committee is now accepting proposals for the Technology Access Fee (TAF) for the 2017-2018 fiscal year.
-The online proposal form, below, is now available.
-The deadline for proposals is Tuesday, January 31st at 4:00 pm cst.
+The Instructional Technology Committee is now accepting proposals for the Technology Access Fees (TAF) for the 2024-2025 fiscal year.
+The online proposal form can be found above.
+The deadline for proposals is Wednesday, January 31, 2024, at 4:00 pm CST.

-> - Category 1 Infrastructure ($400,000)
+- Category 1 Infrastructure ($400,000)

 - Category 2 Repair, Replacement, and Renovation ($912,259)

 - Category 4 Discipline Specific Equipment ($904,000)

 - Category 5 Smart Classrooms ($438,941)

 - Category 6 ITC Approved University Computer Labs ($200,000)

 Classrooms Specifications If you need an estimate to renovate a space or construct a master classroom, send